A trend in Australian gardens: Regenerative, native and resilient - Minimalist Gardener

 Many gardens across Australia are shaped by ornamentals borrowed from cooler, wetter climates.
 Lawns, clipped hedges and high-input flowers have long defined the idea of a well-kept landscape.
 Yet as seasons become less predictable, we are forced to question whether that model still makes sense.

 At the same time, awareness of invasive species and their impact on local ecosystems has grown.
 Environmental weeds escaped from home gardens now contribute to biodiversity loss across vast areas of the country.
-We have learnt that a private garden is not separate from the broader landscape.
+A private garden is not separate from the broader landscape.

 If you are considering moving from an ornamental garden to one built around local plants and regenerative principles, the following five steps offer a practical starting point.